Agents Examples

-A collection of autonomous AI agents built with the @openserv-labs/sdk framework.
+A collection of autonomous AI agents built with OpenServ API and SDK framework.
 Each agent demonstrates different capabilities and use cases.

 Getting Started